Adding a table to a database

 To add a table based on an imported CSV file:

-In the database header, click Import Data.
+In the database header, click Add Table(s), then click From CSV file.

 In the Name field, provide the name of the table.